Full Attitude Intelligent Controller Design of a Heliquad under Complete Failure of an Actuator: INTELLIGENT FAULT-TOLERANT CONTROLLER DESIGN FOR A HELI-QUAD

-The paper employs a typical outer-loop position tracking and inner-loop attitude control scheme similar to \cite{cutler}.
-The proposed control scheme employs an intelligent control allocation to handle nominal and faults conditions.
-First, we present control architecture and then present an intelligent control allocation scheme.
+In this section, an intelligent fault-tolerant control scheme for the Heli-quad that can handle a complete failure of a single actuator is presented.
+The control scheme employs a typical outer-loop position tracking controller and an inner-loop attitude control scheme similar to that in [\citen{cutler}].
+A Neural-Network based intelligent reconfigurable control allocation scheme is presented to handle both nominal and failure conditions.
+First, the controllability analysis under a faulty actuator is presented, then the outer and inner loop controllers are described followed up with, the reconfigurable control allocation scheme is presented.